All Procedures in One Office

 When a case involves more than a few teeth, the following additional steps are taken before treatment is scheduled:

 3B.
 Multiple missing teeth and/or Full Mouth Rehabilitation.
 Diagnostics are essential to successful case planning and outcome.
 If you were building a new home, you’d need to have surveys done in order to create an architectural rendering.
 The builder would need to find out what type of home you wanted to build.
-When many teeth need to be restored, Dr. Pete will need additional information.
+When many teeth need to be restored, we will need additional information.
 This is collected in a “Workup,” which is comparable to conducting surveys in our house analogy.
-This allows Dr. Pete to put together an “Ideal Smile Design” prior to moving forward, which is comparable to the architectural rendering in our house analogy.
-The Ideal Smile Design is based on your desired appearance and how you chew and allows Dr. Pete to prescribe a treatment program.
+This allows us to put together an “Ideal Smile Design” prior to moving forward, which is comparable to the architectural rendering in our house analogy.
+The Ideal Smile Design is based on your desired appearance and how you chew and allows us to prescribe a treatment program.

 5. Schedule Treatment.

-As a long-time practitioner of Orthopedic Dentistry, Dr. Pete plans every case for optimal chewing function and ensuring the bite comes together evenly so your new dental work can last as long as it should.
+As a long-time practitioner of Orthopedic Dentistry, we plan every case for optimal chewing function and ensuring the bite comes together evenly so your new dental work can last as long as it should.
 All restorative and cosmetic dentistry should be built on a balanced foundation so that it lasts.